Tesla receives subpoena from U.S. securities regulator over 2018 settlement | Business

 Tesla receives subpoena from U.S. securities regulator over 2018 settlement

-Tesla said on Monday it "routinely" cooperates with government subpoenas and other investigations and inquiries.
-Tesla in December https://reut.rs/3LecIHk was hit by a lawsuit over Musk's social media posts including his Twitter poll on stock sales that pulled down the company's share price.
+The subpoena by the U.S. Securities and Exchange Commission was issued on Nov.
+16, some 10 days after Musk asked his Twitter followers https://bit.ly/3opTftt if he should sell 10% of his stake in the company, triggering a stock selloff.
+As of last close, the electric-car maker's shares had fallen by nearly a quarter since the tweet.

-Tesla Inc said on Monday it received a subpoena from the U.S. securities regulator related to a settlement that required Chief Executive Elon Musk's tweets on material information to be vetted.
+Tesla Inc said on Monday it received a subpoena from the U.S. securities regulator related to a settlement that required Chief Executive Elon Musk's tweets on material information about the company to be vetted.
 The subpoena by the U.S. Securities and Exchange Commission was issued on Nov.
-16, some 10 days after Musk asked his Twitter followers https://bit.ly/3opTfttif he should sell 10% of his stake in the company, triggering a stock selloff.
+16, some 10 days after Musk asked his Twitter followers https://bit.ly/3opTftt if he should sell 10% of his stake in the company, triggering a stock selloff.

 As of last close, the electric-car maker's shares had fallen by nearly a quarter since the tweet.
 The shares were down 1.4% at $909.98 on Monday morning.
 The SEC's latest action, which was disclosed in a securities filing by the automaker, adds to pressure on Tesla from federal auto safety regulators regarding vehicle recalls https://reut.rs/3J6zUFB and investigations related to its driver-assistance software.
 The SEC declined to comment.